M39 cannon: Development

 In Vietnam in 1967 the 116th Assault Helicopter Company operating out of Củ Chi Base Camp used the M39 mounted inverted on the forward hardpoints on the underside of a UH-1 helicopter, with ammunition feed out the left cargo door through a chute.
-The unit's report for May through July 1967 states "A low-level type of attack has been used on bunker lines with a good deal of success.
-It consists of locating and pinpointing the target area, then turning out, dropping down to about 50 feet [] (at 120 knots []) and when about 500 meters from the target, popping up to about 150 feet [], turning hell, death and destruction onto the target, turning off, and being gone before Charlie recovers from the shock....It is most effective on huts or heavily wooded tree lines.
+The unit's report for May through July 1967 states, "A low-level type of attack has been used on bunker lines with a good deal of success.
+It consists of locating and pinpointing the target area, then turning out, dropping down to about 50 ft (at 120 knots []) and when about 500 m from the target, popping up to about 150 ft, turning hell, death and destruction onto the target, turning off, and being gone before Charlie recovers from the shock....It is most effective on huts or heavily wooded tree lines.
 A hut is almost totally destroyed, i.e., to the point of setting it on fire and reducing it to ashes, and a tree line is so effectively covered that many of the trees are defoliated or limbs, etc., blown off.
 In situations where the enemy is using less than bunker-type cover, the 20mm coverage is so effective that it is quite reasonable to assume that those individuals who were in the area are either dead or severely wounded."
 As to the ammunition, the same unit report says, "The ammunition is M-56AZ high explosive incendiary #12 link.
-It weighs almost one pound per round and has a bursting radius of 9 meters.
-It is spin-actuated at about 50 meters.
+It weighs almost one pound per round and has a bursting radius of 9 m.
+It is spin-actuated at about 50 m.
 It detonates upon contact with anything."

 While a major leap forward in aircraft armament, all revolver cannon suffer from the effects of barrel wear, heat dissipation, and parts life.
 The final improved version of the M39 had barrel changes mandated at 4000 rounds.
 The system would be replaced by the M61 Vulcan in aircraft for this and MTBF as well as weight considerations.